berndab/surfs_up/README.md

 ### Analysis of Seasonal Variations in Wave Conditions

 The local surfer follows the waves.
-Data on the seasonal variation in wave conditions would be more useful in predicting the effects of seasonal weather variation on the sales of surfing equipment and supplies to the local surfer customer then data on the the seasonal variation of air temperatures/
+Data on the seasonal variation in wave conditions would be more useful in predicting the effects of seasonal weather variation on the sales of surfing equipment and supplies to the local surfer customer then data on the the seasonal variation of air temperatures.